-8.4.3 Span Relay
+8.4.3 Span Gas Valves

 This optional relay is used to manually control a valve for span calibrations.
-When the option is not available this choice reads N/A. Manually turn the valves on and off by using the ← or ▼ key to move the asterisk to the Span Relay position.
-Press the ← to toggle the Span Relay OPEN or CLOSED.
+When the option is not available this choice reads N/A. Manually turn the valves on and off by using the \checkmark or \checkmark key to move the asterisk to the Span Relay position.
+Press the \leftarrow to toggle the Span Relay OPEN or CLOSED.
 When the Span Relay is OPEN, 6 VDC is available at the relay terminals J9-2 and J9-3, (relay 5) and at relay terminals J9-4 and J9-5, (relay 6).
 See the Section on Option Ports for relay terminal pin-outs.

-Switching the Span Relay to ON automatically toggles the Zero Relay to OFF.
+Switching the Span Gas Valve OPEN automatically toggles the Zero Gas Valve CLOSED.